Peroxyacetyl nitrate: Atmospheric chemistry

-Further peroxyacyl nitrates in the atmosphere are peroxypropionyl nitrate (PPN), peroxybutyryl nitrate (PBN), and peroxybenzoyl nitrate (PBzN).
+Other peroxyacyl nitrates in the atmosphere are peroxypropionyl nitrate (PPN), peroxybutyryl nitrate (PBN), and peroxybenzoyl nitrate (PBzN).
 Chlorinated forms have also been observed.
 PAN is the most important peroxyacyl nitrate.
 PAN and its homologues reach about 5 to 20 percent of the concentration of ozone in urban areas.
-At lower temperatures, it is stable and can be transported over long distances, providing nitrogen oxides to otherwise unpolluted areas.
-At higher temperatures, it decomposes into NO_{2} and the peroxyacetyl radical.
+At lower temperatures, these peroxy-nitrates are stable and can be transported over long distances, providing nitrogen oxides to otherwise unpolluted areas.
+At higher temperatures, they decompose into NO2 and the peroxyacyl radical.

 The decay of PAN in the atmosphere is mainly thermal.
 Thus, the long-range transport occurs through cold regions of the atmosphere, whereas the decomposition takes place at warmer levels.
-PAN can also be photolysed by UV radiation.
+PAN can also be photolyzed by UV radiation.
 It is a reservoir gas that serves both as a source and a sink of RO_{x}- and NO_{x} radicals.
 Nitrogen oxides from PAN decomposition enhance ozone production in the lower troposphere.

-The natural concentration of PAN in the atmosphere is below 0.1 μg/m^{3}.
-Measurements in German cities showed values up to 25 μg/m^{3}.
-Peak values above 200 μg/m^{3} have been measured in Los Angeles in the second half of the 20th century (1 ppm of PAN corresponds to 4370 μg/m^{3}).
+The natural concentration of PAN in the atmosphere is below 0.1 μg/m3.
+Measurements in German cities showed values up to 25 μg/m3.
+Peak values above 200 μg/m3 have been measured in Los Angeles in the second half of the 20th century (4.37 μg/m3 of PAN corresponds to one part per billion (ppb)).
 Due to the complexity of the measurement setup, only sporadic measurements are available.
+The satellite based Cross-Track Infrared sounder (CrIS) instrument is able to provide mid-tropospheric PAN measurements on a global scale.